rya-sge/access-denied/_posts/2026-09-16-aztec-packable-storage-packing.md

 ### Packing is not free inside a circuit

+The same `pack` and `unpack` code is priced differently in the two execution contexts:

-In public execution the arithmetic of `pack` and `unpack` is a few AVM opcodes and the saved `SLOAD` dominates.
-In **private** execution the same arithmetic is constraints in a circuit, and a read of a `DelayedPublicMutable` value already comes with a hash check that makes the extra field nearly free.
-A measured case makes the point.
-A two-`bool` flag struct held in a `DelayedPublicMutable` and read on a private transfer path was hand-packed from `N = 2` to `N = 1`, exactly as the sibling struct next to it.
-The private transfer became **7 gates more expensive**, not cheaper: unpacking two bits from one field cost marginally more than reading one additional field out of the already-hashed value.
-Seven gates against a 120,000-gate function is nothing either way, and the public-storage saving was real and unmeasured.
-But the sign of the prediction was wrong, and the change was declined because it also moved storage slots (the second fact below) for no private benefit.
+- **In public execution** the arithmetic is a few AVM opcodes, and the `SLOAD` it saves dominates.
+Packing pays.
+- **In private execution** the same arithmetic is constraints in a circuit, paid in the user's proving time.
+And a read of a `DelayedPublicMutable` value already comes with a hash check over the whole packed value, so the extra field a packing would remove is nearly free to read.

+A measured case makes the point:

+- A two-`bool` flag struct held in a `DelayedPublicMutable` and read on a private transfer path was hand-packed from `N = 2` to `N = 1`, exactly as the sibling struct next to it already was.
+- The private transfer became **7 gates more expensive**, not cheaper: unpacking two bits from one field cost marginally more than reading one additional field out of the already-hashed value.
+- Seven gates against a 120,000-gate function is nothing either way, and the public-storage saving was real (and unmeasured).
+- The sign of the prediction was still wrong, and the change was declined: it also moved storage slots (the second fact below) for no private benefit.

 The rule that follows: **measure per context, and state which one a packing claim is about.** `aztec profile gates` gives the private cost per function; a packing that helps a `PublicMutable` read in a public setter says nothing about a `DelayedPublicMutable` read in a private transfer.
 A struct that is written rarely in public and never read in private, like the credit events above, is the clean case where packing is pure saving.

 ### Changing `N` moves every slot after it

+The chain from a packing change to a broken deployment has four links:

-The `#[storage]` macro allocates slots sequentially in declaration order, each state variable taking as many slots as its packed length needs.
+- **Slots are allocated in declaration order.** The `#[storage]` macro walks the storage struct and gives each state variable as many consecutive slots as its packed length needs.
 Changing a struct's `Packable::N` therefore shifts every state variable declared after it.
+- **Public state is orphaned.** The values written at the old slots are still there, but the contract now reads and writes different slots; from its point of view the state is gone.
-For public state that orphans the values at the old slots.
-For private state it is worse: the storage slot is an input to every note hash, and the note hash to every nullifier, so **existing notes become unspendable**.
-There is no storage-layout compatibility tooling and contract upgrades are a low-level protocol feature the macros are not built around, so on a deployed contract a packing change is a redeployment and a holder migration, not a patch.
+- **Private state is worse: existing notes become unspendable.** The storage slot is an input to every note hash, and the note hash to every nullifier.
+A note created under the old slot no longer matches what the contract computes, so it can neither be found nor nullified.
+- **There is no fix in place.** Aztec has no storage-layout compatibility tooling, and contract upgrades are a low-level protocol feature the `#[aztec]` macros are not built around.
+On a deployed contract a packing change is a redeployment and a holder migration, not a patch.

 In the running example the credit-events struct sat *before* the private balance set in the storage struct, so the `N = 3 → 2` change moved the balance slot by one.
 The change was correct and the saving real, and it still waited a full release: it landed only in a version that was already breaking storage for other reasons and had no deployed instance to migrate.
 That is the right way to schedule a packing change on a live contract — fold it into a break that is happening anyway, never cause one for it.